hhsadiq/command-line/README.md

 ```
 That example would add ~/.composer/vendor/bin to the PATH.
 The $PATH part is important as it appends the existing PATH to preserve it in the new value.

+###Strange quotes of textedit
+while editing bash_profile or path variable always use ' .
+The default textedit inserts ‘ which will cause errors.
+Similar is the case of double quotes.
 ###Alias collection
 Aliases in my mac